spektraldevelopment/shopping-cart/README.md

 `npm run dev`

 > Note: You need to run the server at least once in order to set the localStorage object.

+> Note: This a POC, in production we would want to minimize how many calls go to the backend.